|

 deviations from the plan (1).

-Deviations arise from; (1)
+Deviations arise from; (1) Not

-Not doing what was supposed to be
+doing what was supposed to

-done for the constraint.
-(2)
+be done for the constraint.
+(2) Doing what was not

-the constraint.
+supposed to be done for the constraint.
 Here the constraint is sales, and in order to

 exploit sales we need to make things that customers do want to buy in the